 But what, I hear you ask, can you run on a 10-year-old laptop in 2021 running Linux Mint?
 Well, that’s what we are here today to find out.
 Linux itself has come a long way as a legit gaming OS in the last decade.

 Like, don’t get me wrong, it’s still a bit fiddly to get Windows games playing on the thing.
 It all depends on what you want to run.
 But I did discover that Linux is perfect for retro gaming, given the number of source ports and emulators on the thing.
+If you want to do a code such as Linux delete file to free some space, check out the site.

 So we might as well get started.
 Here are the top 10 games you can run on a 10-year-old Dell Latitude laptop in 2021 on Linux.